by Chris Harries

 The above describes energy efficiency and pollution attributes of petrol cars versus electric cars – not the cost of running them.

 In the first instance (whilst the electric vehicle market is very small) it will be significantly cheaper to run an electric car… about half the running costs in the US, where petrol is cheap, perhaps a quarter in Australia.
-It’s hard to say how this will change over time.
-Electricity from renewables will end up pushing up electricity power costs, but the cost of liquid fuels will rise too, perhaps even faster.
+It”s hard to say how this will change over time.
+Electricity from renewables will end up pushing up The skin too helps in the procedure of body thc detox kits ification by eliminating toxins through sweat plus skin rashes. electricity power costs, but the cost of liquid fuels will rise too, perhaps even faster.

 1. Reduce travel demand